Dry Cleaner

 How many hours do dry cleaner owners work? do they have to work 7 or 6 days a week at least 12 hours a day? or can employees be hired so that the owner can work 40-50 hours per week and still make a good profit?

-Asked by Ali almost 11 years ago
+Asked by Ali over 11 years ago

 The owners of dry cleaners hours tend to vary.
 I see some owners that will work upward of 80 hours per week and then there are the absentee owners who are rarely in the plant.
 I have seen dry cleaners be successful either way.
 With that in mind, I also find that the owners of dry cleaners tend to get trapped into the labor end (pressing, assembly, etc.) of running the business when they should be concentrating more on the management side of running their business.
 I feel that this is the bigger problem.